 VPN routing decisions

 Network routes are required for the stack to understand which interface to use for outbound traffic.
 One of the most important decision points for VPN configuration is whether you want to send all the data through VPN (force tunnel) or only some data through the VPN (split tunnel).
-This decision impacts the configuration and the capacity planning, as well as security expectations from the connection.
+The decision impacts the configuration, capacity planning, and security expectations from the connection.

 Split tunnel configuration

 In a split tunnel configuration, routes can be specified to go over VPN and all other traffic will go over the physical interface.

 VPNv2/<ProfileName>/RouteList setting in the VPNv2 Configuration Service Provider (CSP).

 For each route item in the list, you can configure the following options: